 River Styx Writers Workshops

-The goal of the River Styx Writers Workshops is to satisfy a need from members of the St. Louis literary community who crave guidance from published writers, group workshops, and mentor feedback but do not want to pay the high prices at local colleges and universities.
+The goal of the River Styx Writers Workshops is to satisfy a need from members of the St. Louis literary community who desire guidance from published writers, group workshops, and mentor feedback but do not want to pay the high tuition prices at local colleges and universities.

 History of Workshops

 The River Styx Writers Workshops began as the Medinah Workshops at the Centene Center for the Arts in 2007.
 Since then, River Styx has hosted a variety of workshops on its own and also in partnership with Webster Groves Public Library, Brentwood Public Library, and University City Public Library.

 In-class exercises will explore concepts on how to best line edit one’s own work.
 This is not a workshop on copy editing.
 Line editing is the art of knowing what to edit, when less is more, and how to cut a ten-word sentence into a seven-word sentence without losing meaning or voice.
 We will read authors well known for masterfully line editing and workshop writing with a focus on better line editing techniques.

 We’ve all been there.
 Somewhere.
 A hometown, the canals of Venice, Joshua Tree, Castlewood State Park.
 Regardless of distance, writers will investigate their own travel stories, working through concepts of plot and setting along the way.
 Readings include work Jhumpa Lahiri, John Steinbeck, Bill Bryson, and Cheryl Strayed, and more.
 This workshop is for adults of any writing level.

 Drafting the Book

 Your idea is great, you’ve got a chapter, a story, maybe a handful of poems—how do you take it that next big leap.
 Using the structures of your favorite books as a guide, the workshop will balance both the impulse to plan with the freedom to discover.
 We will workshop your work not for just its individual merit, but for its value as part of a larger work.